TRNG-00001985/training-notes/week-4/01-html.md

 **1. Tags:** Tags are used to **mark up the start of an HTML element**.
 The syntax for tags is `<element-name>`.
 Most tags should be closed `</element-name>`.
 In simple terms Tags act like contaiers.
 They tell us someting about the information about that lies between opening and closing tags.

-<i><b>Note:</b> The terms "tag" and "element"
-are often used interchangeably, however, an element comprises the opening tag and the closing tag and any content that lies between them.</i>
+<i><b>Note:</b> The terms "tag" and "element" are often used interchangeably, however, annelement comprises the opening tag and the closing tag and any content that lies between them.</i>